 Will Penn be participating in a Phase 4 trial for Aduhelm?

-The Penn Memory Center is interested in being involved with the Phase 4 trials for Aduhelm.
-The future trial studying aducanumab is an important and ongoing conversation in the field.
+The Penn Memory Center plans to be involved with the Phase 4 trials for Aduhelm that will verify the clinical benefit of the drug.
+These trials are called ENVISION.
 We are still involved in the EMBARK study which is an open-label follow-up study in individuals who have participated in prior aducumab studies.

 I was/am a participant in the clinical trials for aducanumab.
 Is there anything I should know?